NiceAsiv/NiceAsiv/README.md

 ### Hi, I'm Asiv, Yi people in China. 👋
 Welcome to Sichuang and learn Yi people's culture!
-- 🔭 Graduated from Xidian University with a bachelor's degree, I'm currently pursuing a master's degree at Xi'an Jiaotong University.
+- 🔭 I'm currently pursuing a master's degree at Xi'an Jiaotong University.
 - 🌱 I’m a pupil of Machine learning and Cybersecurity.
 - 🤔 I’m currently coding in Python Java.
 - ❤️ I love travel, sleep and nature.